denisvieru9463767/bike-share-de-project/README.md

 ## 📖 Project Overview
 This project builds a scalable data pipeline to monitor the Operational Health of the NYC Citi Bike network.
 It moves data from raw JSON APIs to a polished executive dashboard, enabling stakeholders to identify "Critical Empty" (stockouts) and "Critical Full" (blocked docks) stations, and act on the hourly refreshed data.

+## Business Problem: Optimizing Fleet Availability & Customer Satisfaction
+As a revenue-driven bike share system, Citi Bike relies on high customer satisfaction and system reliability to retain subscribers and attract casual riders.
+A primary friction point for users is Station Imbalance: encountering empty stations when trying to rent a bike (stockout) or full stations when trying to return one (blocked return).
+These service failures directly impact revenue through lost rentals and customer churn.

+To mitigate this, operations teams must proactively rebalance the fleet.
+The core business objective is to maintain a "Normal" state across the network by identifying "Critically Full" (Blue) stations and redistributing inventory to "Critically Empty" (Red) stations.
+This dashboard provides real-time visibility into network health, enabling data-driven dispatching of rebalancing trucks to minimize service interruptions and maximize fleet utilization.

 ## Key Features
 ELT Pipeline: Extracts data from the GBFS API, loads it into PostgreSQL (Staging) and Snowflake (Warehouse), and transforms it using dbt.